FlorentFlament/RetroDevEm/README.md

 ### Atari ST

-Mouse emulation is working nicely.
+- Mouse emulation is working.
 Latency is below 20 ms (i.e 1 frame at 50 Hz) and CPU usage is below 10% of a core, for normal usage.
+- Joystick emulation is working.
+No latency, CPU usage below 1% of a core.

 ## Links